golang-design/research/content/posts/cgo-handle.md

 How to allocate a runtime-level unique ID?
 Passing an integer between Go and C is relatively easy, what could be a unique representation for a given value?

 The first idea is the memory address.
-Because every pointer or value are stored somewhere in memory, if we can have the information, it would be very easy to use as the ID of the value because each value has exactly one unique memory address.
+Because every pointer or value is stored somewhere in memory, if we can have the information, it would be very easy to use as the ID of the value because each value has exactly one unique memory address.

-To complete this idea, we need to be a little bit cautious: Will the memory address of a living value be changed at some point?
+To complete this idea, we need to be a little bit cautious: Will the memory address of a living value is changed at some point?
 The question leads to two more questions:

 1. What if a value is on the goroutine stack?
 If so, the value will be released when the goroutine is dead.
 2. Go is a garbage-collected language.
 What if the garbage collector moves and compacts the value to a different place?
 Then the memory address of the value will be changed, too.

-Based on our years of [experience and understanding](https://golang.design/s/more) to the runtime, we learned that the Go's garbage collector before 1.17 is always not moving and the machanism is also very unlikely to be change.
+Based on our years of [experience and understanding](https://golang.design/s/more) of the runtime, we learned that the Go's garbage collector before 1.17 is always not moving and the mechanism is also very unlikely to change.
 That means, if a value is living on the heap, it will not be moved to other places.
 With this fact, we are good with the second question.

 It is a little bit tricky for the first question: a value on the stack may move as the stack grows.
 The more intractable part is that compiler optimization may move values between stacks, and runtime may move the stack when the stack ran out of its size.